greymatter-io/terraform-greymatter-ecs/docs/code.md

 The edge module creates an ECS service for the edge proxy as well as a load balancer for ingress.
 The edge is a standalone sidecar and will serve as the ingress proxy for all traffic from the outside world into the mesh.

+The edge load balancer uses the certificates from `gm/certs/edge` directory for ingress.
+It uses the certificates located in the `gm/certs/sidecar` directory for its egress to other services within the mesh.

 ### Sidecar

 The sidecar module is a reusable module that creates a sidecar for the service specified with variable `name`.
 Its ECS task definition specifies `dockerLabels`, with key `gm-cluster` and value `${var.name}:${var.sidecar_port}` so that it's instances will be discovered by gm-control.

+### TLS

+TLS is set for ingress into the edge load balancer in `greymatter/modules/edge/load_balancer.tf`.
+For service to service TLS, docker volumes are mounted directly into each ecs task container definition from the `gm/certs` directory.
+To see how this is done check the `entryPoint` for any of the gm ecs task container defs.